Zihad550/colorise-js/README.md

 - Output of the hex color is on capital letter.
 - Can see and copy a rgb version of the color.
 - When user updates the hex input field also an equivalent RGB code is generated.

+## New Features to implement

+- delete toast msg after a period of time
+- show toast message if the input hex is invalid
+- use toast instead of browser default alert